conholdateapp/docs.conholdate.app/docs/how-to/Assemble.md

 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Go to `My Forms` section.
-1. Click on `Upload` button and upload a zip package.
+1. Click on the `Upload` button and upload a zip package.
 1. Wait until uploading and processing is complete, then click on <i class="fas fa-ellipsis-v"></i> icon and select `Assembly`.
 1. Complete form by going through all steps.
-1. Click on **Finish** button to generate document with parameters you inserted during wizard steps.
+1. Click on the **Finish** button to generate document with parameters you inserted during wizard steps.
 1. If download resulted document is enabled you can select one of the three available formats from dropdown and download it.

 ## Responsive design